d-roland/distortionClassfication/README.md

 ## IQA Transfer Learning Model
 We fine tuned SGDNet model using `sgdnet_transfer/transfer_sgdnet.py`.
 Scripts for evaluation and error analysis of the SGDNet transferred models are in 'sgdnet_transfer'.

+## SSIM
+We calculated structural similarity index metric using `ssim.py` .\
+Scripts for evaluation of VGG16 and SGDNet on test sets using ssim are in 'ssim_calc.ipynb'